DataDog/dd-agent-omnibus/README.md

 LOG_LEVEL="debug" # default to "info"
 LOCAL_AGENT_REPO="~/dd-agent" # Path to a local repo of the agent to build from.
 Defaut is not set and the build will be done against the github repo

+# The passphrase of the key you want to use to sign your .rpm package (if
+# building an RPM package).
+If you don't set this variable, the RPM won't be
+# sign but the build should succeed.
+Note that you must also mount a volume
+# under /keys and bind it to a folder containing an RPM-SIGNING-KEY.private
+# file containing your exported signing key.
+Finally, be aware that the
+# package_maintainer DSL defined in config/projects/datadog_agent.rb and the
+# full key name (My Name (comments) <my@email.com>) must match.
+RPM_SIGNING_PASSPHRASE="my_super_secret_passphrase"

 mkdir -p pkg
 mkdir -p "cache/$PLATFORM"
 docker run --name "dd-agent-build-$PLATFORM" \